emagiz/emdocs/referenceguide/web-service-outbound-gateway.md

 Expression to be evaluated against the message to replace a URI <code>{placeholder}</code> with the evaluation result.

-Advice can be added to change the behaviour of this endpoint, for example to add retry logic in case of failures.
-The following types of advice are available:

-<b>Retry advice</b>: allows configuration of sophisticated retry scenarios; this includes specifying policies for retry attemps, backoff periods between attempts and the recovery strategy when retries are exhausted
-<b>Circuit breaker</b>: if a certain number of consecutive attempts fails, new requests will <i>fail fast</i> and no attempt will be made to invoke the request handler again until some time has expired
-<b>Expression evaluating advice</b>: general advice that evaluates a configurable <i>SpEL expression</i> on successful and/or failed attempts, and optionally can send a message to a <i>success channel</i> and/or <i>failure channel</i>

-By adding multiple advices to this endpoint you can create even more complex combined behaviour.
-For example, if you add a <i>circuit breaker</i> and a <i>retry advice</i>, you can create a scenario where the circuit breaker only opens when all retries are exhaused.
-Note that the order of the advice types is important, as switching the order will change the combined behaviour: the first item in the list will be the top of the advice chain, meaning it will be the last advice that is evaluated.
-Also note that if any advice "traps" exceptions, all advices higher up in the chain won't know about any failures.

-#### URI
-The destination URI for this web service gateway.

-This URI may include <code>{placeholders}</code> whose values are determined by evaluating SpEL expressions provided via <i>uri-variable</i> sub-elements.
-The root object for those evaluations is the actual request message at runtime, i.e. you can access its payload or headers in the expression.

-#### Id
-Name that uniquely identifies this flow component.

-<i>Required</i>

 #### Request channel
 Channel to consume the request messages from.